banesullivan/banesullivan/README.md

 hi :wave: I'm Bane!
-I created [@PyVista](https://github.com/pyvista) (with a lot of help!) and my passion is open source software for data visualization
+I helped create [@PyVista](https://github.com/pyvista) and my passion is open source software for data visualization

 I'm a geophysicist/hydrologist by training, but I've found my niche in spatial visualization (geospatial and 3D).
 Check out the following pinned projects to see some of the work I am most eager to share!